are weight loss efforts contagious science says yes 3

 Instead of blindly counting calories or following the latest fad diet, take steps to actually learn about nutrition and understand why the things on your plate matter.
 Pay attention that you’re getting proper portions of the right foods.
 Fruits and vegetables should always make up the majority of your plate, but a well-rounded diet will also include adequate amounts of complex carbohydrates, lean protein and healthy fats.

 The science has shown that antioxidants and omega fatty acids play an important role combating fatigue, supporting adrenal function, and repairing the effects of stress on the body, so, be sure to include plenty of antioxidant- and omega-rich foods into your diet.
-It may also be helpful to supplement a healthy diet and exercise with a natural supplement that supports healthy metabolism.
+It may also be helpful to supplement a healthy diet and exercise with a natural supplement.

 Be Mindful of When You Eat As Well